Explanation of jargon and technical terms

 SPARQL Endpoint

-A SPARQL endpoint is characterized by a process, typically associated with a database, able to understand SPARQL queries, either returning the requested data or modyfying the data, as specified in the query.
+A SPARQL endpoint is characterized by a process, typically associated with a database, that is capable of understanding SPARQL queries and either returning the requested data or modyfying the data, as specified in the query.
 SPARQL endpoints use the HTTP protocol for communication and each endpoint has a defined URL.

 Wikidata: Q26261192